AnthonissenBert/Notes/The Faded Apple Bar.md

 ---

 A wooden building with a limestone roof, the Faded Apple Bar stands one story tall.
-This place has never had a high number of patrons, because of an incident that recently occured.
-Inside, the tavern's spacious common room was dominated by a great fighting pit set 20 ft. deep within it's floor, known to everyone as 'The Pit'.
+This place is typically bustling with patrons.
+Inside, this tavern smells of ale, fish, and worse.

-As you approach, you notice the tavern has a light atmosphere.
-The mead is flowing, and everyone seems to be in a great mood.
+As you approach, you notice the tavern has a serene atmosphere.
+A musician is filling the tavern with incredibly beautiful music.

 ---

 ## who is here

+- **[[Tiarshus Torthtan]]**: A middle-aged male elf is sitting at a table, talking quietly to someone else.
+- **Jesmyn Woodfoot**: A mature female human is sitting in a booth towards the back, sharpening a longsword.
+- **Payten Fenn**: A thin male human is sitting near the fireplace, making notes on something in the tavern.
+- **Ganin Duskchin**: A powerful male dwarf is standing by the bar, talking with the innkeeper.